dortania/OpenCore-Install-Guide/macos-limits.md

 * Both 32 and 64-bit CPUs are supported
   * This however requires the OS to support your architecture, see CPU Requirements section below
-* Intel's Desktop CPUs are supported.
+* Intel's Desktop CPUs are supported
-  * Yonah through Comet Lake are supported by this guide.
+  * Yonah through Comet Lake are supported by this guide
-* Intel's High-End Desktops and Server CPUs.
+* Intel's High-End Desktops and Server CPUs
-  * Nehalem through Cascade Lake X are supported by this guide.
+  * Nehalem through Cascade Lake X are supported by this guide
 * Intel's Core "i" and Xeon series laptop CPUs
-  * Arrendale through Ice Lake are supported by this guide.
+  * Arrendale through Ice Lake are supported by this guide
   * Note that Mobile Atoms, Celeron and Pentium CPUs are not supported
 * AMD's Desktop Bulldozer (15h), Jaguar (16h) and Ryzen (17h) CPUs
   * Laptop CPUs are **not** supported